 Vast amounts of psychedelic-related research is taking place.
 Public figures and role models are more open to talking about psychedelics positively.
 It won’t be long before regulation, and ultimately, legalization, will follow suit.

-If you’re interested in exploring whether psychedelics may be a good fit for you, schedule a free consultation with one of our psychedelic guides or trip sitters today.
+If you’re interested in exploring whether psychedelics may be a good fit for you, schedule a consultation with one of our psychedelic guides or trip sitters today.